THE GREEN BLOG

 I conducted a meta-analysis about the the effects of algaecides (treatments used to kill algae) on algae over time (a detailed account of how to conduct a meta-analysis is in an upcoming...

-Fossil fuels have long been the primary source of energy worldwide, driven by their affordability and accessibility.
+Introduction Fossil fuels have long been the primary source of energy worldwide, driven by their affordability and accessibility.
 However, their use comes at a high environmental cost,...

 There’s a particular vibrancy to the hibiscus that seems to capture the essence of late summer.
 It’s not just the flowers’ bold colors that draw the eye, but the promise...